BjoernBoss/arger/README.md

 The simple idea is to define the argument-layout using `arger::Config`.
 The `arger::Parse(int argc, const argv, const arger::Config& config)` method will then produce a `arger::Parsed` structure, which contains the final results.

 For convenience, there also exists `arger::Menu(int argc, const argv, const arger::Config& config)`, which is designed to be used in command-line style menus.
-It will therefore not require, nor print any program information.
+It will therefore not require, nor print any program information and redesign the help menu to fit a command-line style menu.
+It will also turn the help and version entries from options to group keys, which can be used at any time.

 ## Using the library
 This library is a header only library.
 Simply clone the repository, ensure that `./repos` is on the path (or at least that `<ustring/ustring.h>` can be resolved), and include `<arger/arger.h>`.